What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 They've usually already tried to logic their way out of it.
 They've read the books.
 They understand their attachment style.
 They can trace the pattern back to childhood and still — still — find themselves bracing before someone speaks, scanning a room for signs of disapproval, shrinking before they even realize they've done it.

 What they haven't been told — what our culture rarely tells women — is that this isn't a personality flaw.
 It isn't anxiety in the abstract.
-It is often the very precise and intelligent response of a nervous system that learned, early and thoroughly, that relationships were not entirely safe.
+It is often the very precise and intelligent response of a part of the brain that learned, early and thoroughly, that relationships were not entirely safe.

 That's relational trauma.
 And it's far more common than most people realize.